VEGOILS-Palm oil slips on demand outlook, industry meeting eyed

 "The market is not really falling either and that is because

-people do not want to be caught with their pants down if La Nina
+people do not want to caught with their pants down if La Nina

 becomes really bad and destroys output," he added.

-each, lower than the usual 25,000 lots as trading was thin after
+each, much lower than the usual 12,500 lots as trading was thin

 "The market is waiting to see if these analysts will